ramtinJ95/Mywiki/Account Access and Security.md

 IP addresses to ALLOWED_IP_LIST.
 Snowflake automatically blocks all IP addresses not included in the allowed list.

+Only a single network policy can be activated for each user at a time; however, different network policies can be activated for different users for granular control.
+Associating a network policy with a user automatically removes the currently-associated network policy (if any)

+The "Policy Name" is the only required parameter because it serves as the unique identifier for the network policy within your Snowflake account.
+This name is essential for creating, managing, and referencing the network policy within Snowflake.

+Other parameters, such as "Allowed IP Addresses" (ALLOWED_IP_LIST), "Blocked IP Addresses" (BLOCKED_IP_LIST), and "Comment," are optional.
+These parameters allow for further customization of the network policy but are not mandatory for the policy's creation.
+The flexibility in specifying allowed and blocked IP addresses enables administrators to tailor network access controls according to their security requirements, but the policy can be created with just a name and detailed configurations can be added or adjusted later

 ### Access
 MODIFY - Enables altering any properties of a warehouse, including changing its size.
 Required to assign a warehouse to a resource monitor.
 Note that only the